daniloqps/GetCleanCoursera/README.md

 Step 4: Group and Summarize
 ================

-This dataset has a lot of rows and invividually we can't analyze clearly, but using group_by and summarize calculating average value, it' easiest.
+This dataset has a lot of rows and invividually we can't analyze clearly, but using 'group_by()' and 'summarize()' calculating average value, it' easiest.

             " The group_by function takes an existing tbl and converts it into a grouped tbl where operations are performed 'by group'" R Documentation

-Summarize has 2 type: summarize() to individually collumn and summarize_each() to many collumn simultaneously.
+Summarize has 2 type: 'summarize()' to individually collumn and 'summarize_each()' to many collumn simultaneously.
 It's our case.

             "Apply one or more functions to one or more columns.
             Grouping variables are always excluded from modification."
 R Documentation